kehantan/labbook/docs/cell_culture/trypsinise.rst

 Trypsinise
 ==========

-Trypsinise is a procedure to remove adherent cells from the culture flask
+Trypsinise is a procedure to remove adherent cells from the culture flask, so we can proceed to other procedures such as cell counting and cell seeding.

-Requires
+**Requires**

 * TrypLE
-* Complete DMEM
+* :ref:`Complete DMEM <10 dmem>`
-* PBS (1x)
+* :ref:`PBS (1x) <pbs>`
 * Centrifuge tube (15 mL)

-*Reminder:* Before starting the procedures, warm up medium and TrypLE in 37 :math:`^{\circ} C` water bath.
+*Reminder:* Before starting the procedures, warm up complete DMEM and TrypLE in 37 :math:`^{\circ} C` water bath.
 You can also put your apparatus in the biosafety cabinet and UV them first.

 **Procedure**